-9. Seriola lalandi / Yellowtail Amberjack / YTC
+23. Seriola lalandi / Yellowtail Amberjack / YTC

-Yellowtail Amberjack has an elongated, compressed body, with a pointy snout (Figure 18).
+Yellowtail Amberjack has an elongated, compressed body, with a pointy snout (Figure 33).
 It can grow to ~190cm but smaller individuals are more common.
 It is blue on the dorsal side and upper flanks and silver to white on the ventral side.
-The dorsal and ventral sides are separated by a bronze lateral stripe along the body, which becomes more yellow towards the tail.
-All fins are yellow, the pectoral fin is short and there are no individual finlets after the dorsal and anal fins (small fins joined together).
+The dorsal and ventral sides are

-Figure 18: Seriola lalandi / Yellowtail amberjack / YFC
+Figure 33.
+Seriola lalandi / Yellowtail amberjack / YFC

-10. Coryphaena hippurus / Dolphin fish / Mahi-mahi / DOL
+24. Coryphaena hippurus / Dolphin fish / Mahi-mahi / DOL

 The Dolphin fish can grow to sizes of 200cm but individuals of 100cm are more common.
 It is a fast growing species, with the age at first maturity three or four months.
-The bodies of dolphin fish are compressed vertically, with a single, long dorsal fin, extending from the head to just before the tail (Figure 19).
+The bodies of dolphin fish are compressed vertically, with a single, long dorsal fin, extending from the head to just before the tail (Figure 34).
 No finlets are present beyond this large dorsal fin.
 Dolphin fish are brightly coloured, with a bright blue/green dorsal side, bright yellow ventral side and the pectoral fins are blue.
 Blue spots are present laterally.
 The tail is deeply forked and bright yellow.
 These bright colours fade after death, changing to yellow-grey colours.
 Mature males have a prominent forehead whereas females have a smaller, rounded head.

-Figure 19: Coryphaena hippurus / Dolphin Fish / Mahi-mahi / DOL The different head shape of the female and male can be seen.
+Figure 34.
+Coryphaena hippurus / Dolphin Fish / Mahi-mahi / DOL The different head shape of the female and male can be seen.

-11. Istiophorus platypterus / Sailfish / Ikan Layar / SFA
+25. Istiophorus platypterus / Sailfish / Ikan Layar / SFA

-The sailfish is a species of billfish, meaning that the upper jaw extends further than the lower jaw (Figure 20).
+The sailfish is a species of billfish, meaning that the upper jaw extends further than the lower jaw (Figure 35).
 The elongated upper jaw (bill) is round in cross-section.
 Sailfish can grow to more than 340cm but individuals measuring 140-240cm is more common.
 The sailfish has a very large first dorsal fin, often higher than the body depth.
 The membrane of the large first dorsal fin is deep blue in colour, with smaller dark spots scattered across it.
 The second dorsal fin is much smaller.
 The pelvic fins are very long and narrow, sometimes reaching as far as the anus.
 The body is slender and compressed vertically.
 The dorsal side is metallic blue and the ventral side is silver/white.
 There are ~20 vertical stripes along the flanks of sailfish, each composed of small blue dots.
 The flanks sometimes have a brownish tinge.

-Figure 20: Istiophorus platypterus / Sailfish / Ikan Layar / SFA
+Figure 35.
+Istiophorus platypterus / Sailfish / Ikan Layar / SFA

-12. Xiphias gladius / Swordfish / Ikan Pedang / SWO
+26. Xiphias gladius / Swordfish / Ikan Pedang / SWO

-The bill of swordfish is usually longer than those of other billfish species and is flattened instead of circular (Figure 21).
+The bill of swordfish is usually longer than those of other billfish species and is flattened instead of circular (Figure 36).
 Swordfish can reach lengths of ~440cm but individuals measuring 120-190cm are more common.
 The swordfish has a cylindrical, elongated body with two widely separated dorsal fins, the first much higher than the second.
 Adult swordfish have no teeth or scales and have a large eye.
 Juveniles have a lateral line which fades as the individual matures.
 Pelvic fins are absent and the pectoral fins are located lower towards the ventral side.
 A horizontal keel extends from either side of the caudal peduncle.
 The dorsal side is black/brown which fades to light brown/silver on the ventral side and the fins are black/brown.

-Figure 21: Xiphias gladius / Swordfish / Ikan Pedang / SWO
+Figure 36.
+Xiphias gladius / Swordfish / Ikan Pedang / SWO

-13. Tetrapturus angustirostris / Shortbill Spearfish / Ikan todak / SSP
+27. Tetrapturus angustirostris / Shortbill Spearfish / Ikan todak / SSP